jamesmontemagno/InAppBillingPlugin/docs/PurchaseSubscription.md

 * iOS: Optional, only obfuscatedAccountId is used at this time.
 See [https://developer.apple.com/documentation/storekit/skmutablepayment/1506088-applicationusername](ApplicationUsername) on the payment.
 * Android: Optional, see [https://developer.android.com/reference/com/android/billingclient/api/BillingFlowParams.Builder#setObfuscatedAccountId(java.lang.String)](Android documentation) for more info

-Learn more about `IInAppBillingVerifyPurchase` in the [Securing Purchases](SecuringPurchases.md) documentation.

 <= Back to [Table of Contents](README.md)